Ensembl/amr-portal/frontend/src/content/usage.md

 The antimicrobial resistance (AMR) portal contains three main data resources

-- **Experimental AMR**  - AMR was determined experimentally and taken from CABBAGE antibiograms catalogue.
+- **AMR phenotypes**  - AMR was determined experimentally including minimum inhibitory concentrations
-- **In silico AMR prediction** - AMR was predicted computationally using Genotype data.
+- **AMR genotypes** - AMR genes and mutations were annotated computationally
-- **Experimental and In silico AMR** - AMR for which both phenotypic and genotypic data is available.
+- **Combined phenotypes and genotypes** - A cross join between phenotype and genotype data based on shared BioSample, assembly and antibiotic identity

 ## How to explore the AMR data in the portal

-You can explore the three antimicrobial resistance (AMR) data resources by selecting one of the links on the home page, e.g.: 'Experimental AMR'.
+You can explore the three antimicrobial resistance (AMR) data resources by selecting one of the links on the home page, e.g.: 'AMR phenotypes'.

 <figure>
   <img src="/assets/images/content/howto/home-page-amr-f1.jpeg" />
   <figcaption>
     Fig 1.
 A view of the antimicrobial resistance portal home page showing links to all three data resources:
-    Experimental AMR, In silico AMR prediction, and Experimental and In silico AMR.
+    AMR phenotypes, AMR genotypes, and Combined phenotypes and genotypes.
   </figcaption>
 </figure>

-This will take you by default to the Experimental AMR data and a view of the antibiotics for which experimental antimicrobial resistance data is available.
+This will take you by default to the AMR phenotypes data and a view of the antibiotics for which experimental antimicrobial resistance data is available.

 <figure>
   <img src="/assets/images/content/howto/experimental-amr-f2.png" />
   <figcaption>
     Fig 2.
-A view of the Experimental AMR data resource showing the antibiotics for which experimental AMR data is available.
+A view of the AMR phenotypes data resource showing the antibiotics for which experimental AMR data is available.
   </figcaption>
 </figure>

 ### How to choose an AMR data resource

-To choose an alternative AMR data resource to the default Experimental AMR data select either
+To choose an alternative AMR data resource to the default AMR phenotypes data select either

-- In silico AMR prediction
+- _In silico_ AMR prediction
-or
-- Experimental and In silico AMR
+- Experimental and _In silico_ AMR

-under the 'Data' heading in the left hand column, both are highlighted in blue.
+Under the 'Data' heading in the left hand column, both are highlighted in blue.

 ## How to use the AMR data resource